 Kenukan Academy believes in the experiential education philosophy.
 In experimental education, students are given the opportunity to apply their knowledge and skills by making connections to real world applications.
 Infused with the teaching methodology practiced in many medical schools, it believes in the "See one, Do one, Teach one" process of learning.
-This provides the students an opportunity to learn, through competitive resistance, how to fine tune technique, and improve critical decision making skills.
+This teaches students (through competitive resistance) how to fine tune technique and improve critical decision making skills.
 All instructors go through an extensive certification course that improves their ability to effectively transmit the course material in a clear and detailed manner.

 Kenukan Academy Kids Submission Challenge Team - 2014

 (Lt - Rt) Sensei Boggs - Coach, Emma Thomas, Max Steckenrider,

 Truman Harp, & Thomas Harp